alextkim9722/Field-Agent-React/assessment-08-plan.md

   * [ ] Add button click handler to perform the delete
   * [ ] Use `fetch` to `DELETE` the agent from the Field Agent API
   * [ ] On success, update the agents array (don't modify the original array!)
-  * Estimate: 1 hour
+  * Estimate: 1.5 hour

 * [ ] Conditionally render sections of the component
   * [ ] Add state variable to track the current view
   * [ ] Add conditional logic to the JSX to display the appropriate view
-  * Estimate: 0.5 - 1 hour
+  * Estimate: 1 hour

 **Make sure that my GitHub repo is updated!**